 Though 1930 attire is encouraged, it is not required.

 The Adirondack Chapter of The Antique and Classic Boat Society Presents the 47th Annual Antique and Classic Boat Rendezvous

 We welcome you to join us in celebrating the 47th annual Lake George Rendezvous, to be held on the village docks in Lake George, NY.

 Lake George, nicknamed the “Queen of American Lakes” is 32 miles long and varies from 1-3 miles in width.
 There are 395 islands sprinkled throughout the crystal-clear water.
 Come and plan on spending the weekend exploring our beautiful lake and participate in this annual event.
-In addition to over 50 boats on display both in and out of the water, there will also be a land display of Model T automobiles.
+In addition to over 50 boats on display both in and out of the water, there will also be a land display of Model T automobiles and classic Triumph sports cars.
 Food and ice cream vendors will be on site for your convenience.

 See the details below, including a welcome cocktail / hors d’ oeuvres and cocktails on Friday night at the beautiful Fort William Henry Hotel.
 Come and catch up on old friendships and start new ones.

 Conclude the weekend again at Fort William Henry Hotel, walking distance from the docks for a casual Awards dinner.
 Relax and rejuvenate yourself while your boats are being tended by a watchman.
 The dinner concludes at 6:30pm, leaving plenty of time to trailer/motor home.